-8 P. P. SC AN MARKING CRITERIA Sive a mark out of 10 for each category (structure, vocabulary, development and fluence then add these marks to give an overall total out of 30.
-Mark Structure Vocabulary The candidate demonstrates ability to use a variety of command of vocabulary to ability to use a variety of command of vocabulary to ability to maintain a conversation and Mark Structure Vocabulary Development and Fluency 9-10 The candidate demonstrates ability to use a variety of structures accurately and consistently.
+www.xtrapapo 8 2.0 MARKING CRITERIA ASC. nark out of 10 for each cate I these marks to give an ov gory (structure, vocabulary, erall total out of 30.
+Development and Fluency The candidate shows sustained ability to maintain a conversation and Mark Structure Vocabulary Development and Fluency 9-10 The candidate demonstrates ability to use a variety of structures accurately and consistently.
 The candidate is confidently in control of the structures used.
 The candidate shows enough command of vocabulary to respond with precision.
 Shades of meaning are achieved and some sophisticated ideas are communicated.
 The candidate shows sustained ability to maintain a conversation and to contribute at some length.
 The candidate can respond to change in direction of the conversation.
 Pronunciation and intonation are clear.
 7-8 Structures will be generally sound, but will not be used entirely accurately or with consistent confidence.
 There will be some errors in attempting to use more complex sentences.
-The candidate has a sufficient range of vocabulary to convey information and ideas with competence.
-Errors are noticeable, however, when attempting to use more complex and precise vocabulary.
+The candidate has a sufficient range of vocabulary to convey information and ideas with competence and some confidence.
 The candidate responds relevantly and at length which makes frequent prompting unnecessary, resulting in a competent conversation.
 Pronunciation and intonation are generally clear.
 5-6 The candidate can use simple structures securely but has difficulty venturing beyond them.
-Vocabulary conveys simple ideas and information clearly, though it is not wide or varied.
-There may be hesitation, repetition and searching for words.
+Vocabulary conveys simple ideas and information clearly.
+Errors are noticeable, however, and only partial competence is achieved.
 The candidate makes an attempt to respond to questions and prompts.
 Effort will need to be made to develop the conversation; only partial success will be achieved.
 There is some lack of clarity of pronunciation and intonation, but it is unlikely to impede communication.
 3-4 Structures will generally be very simple, limited and with errors, which will restrict communication.
-Vocabulary will generally be inadequate to convey simple ideas.
+Vocabulary is not wide or varied and there will be difficulty in conveying simple ideas.
+There is likely to be hesitation, repetition and searching for words.
 Responses tend to be brief and widely spaced.
 The candidate has to be encouraged to go beyond short responses and struggles to develop a conversation.
 Pronunciation and intonation cause some communication difficulty.
 1-2 Attempts at structured sentences will rarely achieve communication.
 However, some attempt at a response will be made during the discussion.
-Use of single words is the norm and there will be long gaps.
+Vocabulary will generally be inadequate to convey even simple ideas.
 Responses are so brief that little is communicated.
 The candidate hardly engages in a conversation.
 Pronunciation and intonation patterns cause difficulty for even the most sympathetic listener.
 0 Completely limited/no attempt at a response.
 Completely limited/no attempt at a response.
 Completely limited/no attempt at a response.